crzcssdy/data-visualization-project/README.md

 ## Interaction
+When interacting with the Streamlit interface, we have several different features that allows the user to interact with the data and see the changes in the listed variables over time per country.
+The Population Metrics Dashboard provides a drop down menu so that the user can select different sets of metric to visualize.
+Below the drop down menu, there is a slider that spans the years between 1960 to 2020.
+Furthermore, our visualization contains a hoverover function that provides additional details to the user should they choose to focus on a specific country at a given time.

+For our other visualization page which uses Streamlit, we created a drop down menu to show additional metrics for the user to look through.
+As you scroll down, we have additional graphs that show different indicators for selected countries over a course of a given timeframe, demonstrating changes in fertility rates, urban population, total population, and mortality rates.

 # Ethical Considerations
 In developing this data visualization project, we were committed to upholding the highest ethical standards.
 We  prioritized transparency by using publically available datasets provided by the World Bank, clearly documenting our methodologies, and any assumptions made during analysis.
 We recognize the potential impact of our work and remain dedicated to promoting responsible data usage, fostering trust, and encouraging informed decision-making.